What Is A Bridge In A Song?

 No, bridges are not found in all songs.
 However, many musicians use bridges in Country Music, Rock & Roll, Blues, Jazz, Gospel, Hip Hop, Rap, Reggae, Electronic Dance Music, etc.

-If we missed anything, please let us know in the comments.
+If you have any tips on song bridges, please let us know in the comments.

 Mark V.